Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When Does an Australian Shepherd Stop Growing?

-Factors Affecting the Size of Australian Shepherd
+Factors Affecting the Size of Australian Shepherds

 Australian Shepherds differ in size for various reasons, like genetics, insufficient nutrition, not eating enough, too much exercise, breeding, and health issues.

 There is also a difference between a dog that is small and one that is skinny.
-A small dog will be shorter in height and weight, but these two characteristics will be proportionate.
+A small dog will be short in height and weight, but these two characteristics will be proportionate.
 A skinny Aussie is underweight for their age and height.
-If you suspect your Aussie is skinny, it could be that they’re not eating enough food.
+If you suspect that your Aussie is skinny, it could be that they’re not eating enough food.
 Food refusal or a dietary issue should always be taken seriously because lacking the proper nutrition can negatively impact their growth and development.

 While their size difference might be due to something completely innocent, there are other more worrying alternatives.
 If you are ever concerned, contact your vet immediately.